levsah/PowerOutageAnalysis/README.md

 | holiday meal | 0.0192448  | 0.0224287  | 0.0210711 | 0.0249769 | 0.0234608 | 0.0279138 | 0.0277424 | 0.03534   | 0.0378144 | 0.0397381 | 0.0435724 |

 ### Univariate Analysis
+We wanted to create a pivot table of all types of power-outage causes to show the trend between the customers affected compared to this.
+Please view the pivot table below.

+# Add table

+Out of all the power outages, we added all the minutes for each type.
+We noticed that 75% of power outages were caused by severe weather, which can be seen through here.

 ### Bivariate Analysis
+We created scatter plots to compare the number of power outages in the states.
+With this, we compared the power outage total to the outage duration.
+With these two numerical features, we wanted to access similar features by finding the R2 and comparing it to other features.

 ### Interesting Aggregates

 ## Assessment of Missingness